 4. Is this the home you intend to grow old in?

-There are so many different brands, models, and efficiency levels it can be overwhelming picking which one is best for you.
+There are so many different brands, models, and efficiency levels which can be overwhelming picking which one is best for you when purchasing.
 If you get the top brand with the highest efficiency rating you are bound to be paying top dollar.
 Yes you will save money on your energy bills however for the price difference between the various efficiency rated units will you be in your home long enough to see the savings?

 You may wish to check out our article on Will replacing an air conditioner or installing an air conditioner improve the value of my home?.
 Some other factors you may want to look into is which units give you rebates?
 If you decide to go to a slightly better model and get money back from the government you may be spending the same out of pocket expense as the loss efficient model.